windmill-labs/windmilldocs/docs/misc/windmill_compared_to_peers.md

 Please note that this comparison is made with at least **two biases**: 1. we want to convince you of the power of our product and 2. we are never safe from hiding things from ourselves about the strengths of competitors.

-Anyway, we are committed to the culture of transparency and of _face your own problems_, so if you have any objections or suggestions, please contact us at contact@windmill.dev.
+Anyway, we are committed to the culture of transparency and of _confronting the facts_, so if you have any objections or suggestions, please contact us at contact@windmill.dev.